SenTzu01/alarm-clock/README.md

 * Maintains recurring schedule for all weekdays, with attributes per day for audio resource, enabled/disabled, and wake-up time
 * Able to trigger a Smart home server via its REST interface (Currently focussed on Pimatic)

 To install, clone the repo, and copy config-default.json to config.json, and edit details for home automation server.
+Run npm install from within the project dir

 More/Better documentation will follow.
 To do / Requested: UI / UX skilled person to create a fancy front end to interface with the REST API